top of page

 02

-I got opportunities to present at larger groups
+I got opportunities to present to larger groups

 I started presenting at Lunch and Learns of about 50 people.
 This grew to Digital Showcase presentations, which are company-wide events held quarterly about the latest innovations.